NSO-developer/nso-gitbook/development/core-concepts/implementing-services.md

 * Add parameter validation.
 * Consolidate and clean up the YANG model as necessary.

-Start by generating the configuration in the XML format, making use of the `display xml` filter.
-Note that the XML output will not necessarily be a one-to-one mapping of the CLI commands; the XML reflects the device YANG model which can be more complex but the commands on the CLI can hide some of this complexity.
+Start by generating the configuration in the format of an XML template, making use of the `display xml-template` filter.
+Note that the XML template will not necessarily be a one-to-one mapping of the CLI commands; the XML reflects the device YANG model which can be more complex but the commands on the CLI can hide some of this complexity.

-The transformation to a template also requires you to change the root tag, which produces the resulting XML template:
+The transformation to a template also requires you to add the `servicepoint` attribute to the `config-template` XML root tag, which produces the resulting XML template:

 ```xml
 <config-template xmlns="http://tail-f.com/ns/config/1.0"